 This skill is about doing the work, not describing it.
 Read code, edit files, run commands, produce a working pipeline.

 First, activate the virtual environment.
 Identify the correct virtual environment for the project and activate it.
-After the virtual environment is active, then run the setup.sh included in the skill's resources.
+After the virtual environment is active, run the setup.sh included in the skill's resources.

 How to work — read this before doing anything else: